MicrosoftDocs/azure-dev-docs/articles/python/walkthrough-tutorial-authentication-07.md

 :::code language="python" source="~/../python-integrated-authentication/main_app/app.py" range="46-54":::

-The `x-functions-key` property in the header is specifically how Azure Functions (where this example third-party API is deployed) expects an access key to appear in a header.
+The example third-party API is deployed to the serverless environment of Azure Functions.
+The `x-functions-key` property in the header is specifically how Azure Functions expects an access key to appear in a header.
 For more information, see [Azure Functions HTTP trigger - Authorization keys](/azure/azure-functions/functions-bindings-http-webhook-trigger?tabs=csharp#authorization-keys).
 If calling the API fails for any reason, the code returns an error message and the status code.

 Assuming that the API call succeeds and returns a numerical value, we then construct a more complex code using that number plus some random characters (using our own `random_char` function).